AliceTimken/uk-legislators/README.md

 # uk-legislators
 Members of the House of Commons of the United Kingdom.

-If you'd rather not deal with Rcode and you're only interested in UK MP Twitter data, you can also check out this (unaffiliated) data/visual resource on UK MP Twitter: [Politics Social](https://www.politics-social.com/).
+If you're interested in UK MP Twitter accounts and content but you'd rather not use Rcode, you can also check out this (unaffiliated) data/visual resource on UK MP Twitter: [Politics Social](https://www.politics-social.com/).

 Overview